Bitcoin Trading Guide for Beginners

 Market (or instant) order

-This type of orders will be instantly fulfilled at any possible price.
+This type of orders can be set on a trading platform and it will be instantly fulfilled at any possible price.
 You only set the amount of Bitcoins you wish to buy or sell and order the exchange to execute it immediately.
-The exchange then matches sellers or buyers to meet your order, respectfully.
+The trading platform then matches sellers or buyers to meet your order, respectfully.

 Once the order is placed, there is a good chance that your order will not be matched by a single buyer or seller, but rather by multiple people, at different prices.